 The Middle and Upper School builds on the foundations laid out in both the EYFS and Lower School.
 Children are encouraged to take responsibility for their own behaviour choices and start each lesson with a 'clean sheet'.
-The Upper School uses a Red and Yellow card system that is a progression from the Junior School's 'Stay on Green' system which children in Year 3 continue to follow.
-From Year 4, children are introduced to this more mature version whereby a Yellow Card can be issued for a minor breach of the school rules or, for not modifying their behaviour after they have been given a warning.
-During lessons, a Yellow Card can be placed in front of a pupil with the clear warning that continued poor behaviour will result in the Yellow Card being issued.
-If the pupil can modify their behaviour, the card will not be filled in.
-This system allows the students to modify their behaviour and to learn how to make good choices and take responsibility for their actions before sanctions are issued.
+The Middle and Upper School uses a Yellow card system that is a progression from the Lower School's 'Stay on Green' system which children in Year 3 continue to follow.

+From Year 4, children are introduced to this more mature version.

+There are three stages within the yellow card system, with two opportunities given for a pupil to improve their behaviour choices before a yellow card is issued: